nodejs/node-core-utils/docs/git-node.md

 The metadata JSON exit-code contract is:

 - `0`: the pull request is ready
-- `20`: the pull request is not ready, but only for deferrable metadata reasons currently owned by the lightweight queue selector: `missing-approval`, `missing-tsc-approval`, and `wait-time`
+- `20`: the pull request is not ready, but only for the deferrable metadata reason currently owned by the lightweight queue selector: `wait-time`
 - `40`: the pull request is not ready for a hard or mixed reason and should be handled by the existing landing/failure path